mako-framework/docs/05_databases_nosql/01_redis.md

 You can stop the monitor at any time by returning `false` from your monitor closure.

-> Note that he connection is closed as soon as the monitor closure returns `false`.
+> Note: The connection is closed as soon as the monitor closure returns `false`.